langerkirill/vdj-automatic-cuer/README.md

 For Windows/Linux support, you would need to manually specify the database path.

+## Limitations

+Before using this script, be aware of these important requirements:

+- **Files must be pre-analyzed**: The audio file needs to have already been analyzed by VirtualDJ (so it exists in the database)
+- **Beat grid required**: The track must have its beat grid aligned in VirtualDJ before running the script
+- **Close VirtualDJ before running**: Do not make any edits in VirtualDJ while the script is running, as changes to the database will cause your edits to be lost
+- **Restart required**: You must close and reopen VirtualDJ after running the script for the cue points to appear

 ## Color System (My Personal DJ Preferences)

 The colors reflect my DJing style and help me quickly find the right transition points: